Syriac Orthodox Church: Liturgy

-The liturgical service is called Holy Qurobo in the Syriac language meaning "Eucharist".
+The liturgical service is called Holy Qurobo, meaning Eucharist, in the Syriac language.
 The Liturgy of Saint James is celebrated on Sundays and special occasions.
-The holy eucharist consists reading of the Gospel, Bible readings, prayers, and hymns.
+The Holy Eucharist consists reading of the Gospel, Bible readings, prayers, and hymns.
 The recitation of the liturgy is performed according to with specific parts chanted by the presider, the lectors, the choir, and the congregated faithful, at certain times in unison.
 Apart from certain readings, prayers are sung in the form of chants and melodies.
-Hundreds of melodies remain preserved in the book known as Beth Gazo, the key reference to Syriac Orthodox church music.
+Hundreds of melodies remain preserved in the book known as Beth Gazo, the key reference to Syriac Orthodox Church music.

 In 1983, the French ethnomusicologist Christian Poché produced audio recordings of the liturgical music of the Syriac Orthodox Church.
-In his liner notes for the UNESCO Anthology of Traditional Music, he described the liturgical music of communities in Antioch, Tur ‘Abdin, Urfa, Mardin in modern Turkey, as well as in Aleppo and Qamishli in modern Syria.
+In his liner notes for the UNESCO Anthology of Traditional Music, he described the liturgical music of communities in Antioch, Tur Abdin, Urfa, Mardin in modern Turkey, as well as in Aleppo and Qamishli in modern Syria.